christ-offer/gpt-functions-gui/README.md

 ## Functions

+* /python - run python code
-* wikidata_sparql_query - query wikidata
+* /wikidata - query wikidata
+* /wolfram - query wolframalpha
+* /image - convert an image to text caption using Coca, based on CoCa clone from: https://huggingface.co/spaces/fffiloni/CoCa-clone
-* scrape_webpage - scrape a webpage
+* /scrape - scrape a webpage
-* write_code_file - write a file to disk
+* /write_code - write a file to disk
-* knowledgebase_create_entry - create a knowledgebase entry
+* /kb_create - create a knowledgebase entry
-* knowledgebase_list_entries - list knowledgebase entries
+* /kb_list - list knowledgebase entries
-* knowledgebase_read_entry - read a knowledgebase entry
+* /kb_read - read a knowledgebase entry
-* list_history - list history entries
+* /list_history - list history entries
-* read_history - read a history entry
+* /read_history - read a history entry
-* write_history - write a history entry
+* /write_history - write a history entry
-* python_repl - run python code
-* read_csv_columns - read columns from a csv file
+* /csv - read columns from a csv file
-* read_file - read a file
+* /read_file - read a file
-* edit_file - edit a file - Useful to read_file first, so the bot knows what lines are where.
+* /edit_file - edit a file - Useful to read_file first, so the bot knows what lines are where.
-* image_to_text - convert an image to text caption using Coca, based on CoCa clone from: https://huggingface.co/spaces/fffiloni/CoCa-clone

-`/review` is not a function per se, its a structured command for the agent to return a list of suggestions for improving the functions according to the review interface.
+### Not "functions" but commands/strict prompts

+* /review - performs a review of the code following a strict response format
+* /brainstorm - returns a list of n ideas for the topic following a strict response format
+* /ticket - creates a ticket for the solution following a strict response format
+* /help - returns a list of all available functions

-* Usecase: /read_file code.ts/py/rs/etc -> /review -> /edit_file code.ts/py/rs/etc
+Example Usecase: /read_file code.ts/py/rs/etc -> /review -> /edit_file code.ts/py/rs/etc

-`/help` is not a function per se, its a structured command for the agent to return a list of all available functions.

 ## GUI Screenshots